Nuutti-N/Nuutti-N/README.md

 # Hey there, I'm Nuutti! 👋

 💫 About Me
-I'm a 19-year-old fullstack developer from Finland 🇫🇮, I build AI-powered apps and document the journey.
+I'm a 19-year-old fullstack developer,
+I build AI-powered apps and document the journey.
 Goal: Make unicorn